JuanManuelNaya/RockPaperScissorsGame/README.md

 2. ## User Stories

-* As a user I will read the tile in the header that says "Play Rock Paper Scissors against our Robot!"
-I will look at the game board with my score vs the robot score.
-I will read the rules on the footer, then make my move by selecting one of the three images rock paper or scissors.
-I will see a message after my move telling me if it is a win, lose or draw.
-The score will be updated for each round.
+* As a user, I want to play a game.
+* As a user, I want to send some feedback to the creators of the game.
+* As a user, I want a confirmation that I won.
+* As a user, I want a confirmation that I lost.
+* As a user, I want a confirmation that the game was a draw.

 3. ## Features